RICHARD JOSEF NEUTRA (1892-1970)

 1958 - The Hassrick House (aka Hasserick), 3033 Cherry Lane, formerly called 3033 West School House Road, Philadelphia PA.
 4800 sf.
 Cabinetry by George Nakashima.
 An addition was put on at some point.
 Sold to John Hauser who purchased the house out of foreclosure around 2008 and spent two years in renovations.
 According to Hauser, the addition, a peaked roof room with the planter and tiled floor, bottom photo, was not by Neutra.
 Sold in 2017 to Thomas Jefferson University.

-1958 - The Millard Kaufman Addition, 3574 Multiview Drive, Los Angeles CA. Kaufmann was a screenwriter who invented the character Mr. Magoo.
+1958 - The Millard Kaufman Addition, 3574 Multiview Drive, Los Angeles CA. Kaufman was a screenwriter who invented the character Mr. Magoo.
 Landscaping by Garrett Eckbo.
 Sold in 2002 to Michael La Fetra.
 Sold in 2004 to Van Scott Jones and Thierry Marchand.
 Sold in 2007 to Thierry Marchand.
 Sold in 2014 to Harrison and Laura Gray.
 Sold in 2016 to Joann Yi Yung Huh and John Jeffrey Eichmann.
 For sale in 2018.
 Bottom photo by Michael Locke.

 1958 - The Robert and Marjorie Rados House, 2209 West Daladier Drive, Rancho Palos Verdes CA. Still controlled by the Rados family as of 2009.